duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 ## sourceIconUrl *string*- url}

-If the `sourceUrl` domain has no favicon (or if a different favicon is preferrd), the link provided here will be used as the source for the "More at" link's favicon.
+If the `sourceUrl` domain has no favicon (or if a different favicon is preferred), the link provided here will be used as the source for the "More at" link's favicon.
 This will replace any favicons from the `sourceUrl` domain.

 ------